Last updated on March 9th, 2022

-On the second day of our 3 days in Amsterdam, we would explore the western neighbourhoods of the city center, Grachtengordel and the Jordaan.
+On the second day of our 3 days in Amsterdam, we would explore the western neighborhoods of the city center, Grachtengordel, and the Jordaan.
 These are lovely parts of town and getting lost in the maze of canals is part of the fun.

 The Jordaan is just further to the west of the Grachtengordel.
-Its narrower canals and streets which are more like lanes, make for a very pleasant stroll.
-And with its cafes, boutiques and speciality shops – it really has a vibe of its own.
-It’s no surprise that the Jordaan is a very sought after neighbourhood in the center of Amsterdam.
+It’s narrower canals and streets which are more like lanes make for a very pleasant stroll.
+And with its cafes, boutiques, and specialty shops – it really has a vibe of its own.
+It’s no surprise that the Jordaan is a very sought-after neighborhood in the center of Amsterdam.

-As we did with the Royal Palace and In order to avoid the queues, we booked tickets to the Anne Frank House online (€9.50).
-The museum opens at 9am so we had time for breakfast and decided to skip the hotel’s buffet.
+As we did with the Royal Palace and to avoid the queues, we booked tickets to the Anne Frank House online (€9.50).
+The museum opens at 9 am so we had time for breakfast and decided to skip the hotel’s buffet.
 We headed to Broodje Bert on Singel and had an amazing breakfast in their cozy little cafe.
-Portions are huge and you can choose from your regular breakfast usuals all the way to special sandwiches.
+Portions are huge and you can choose from your regular breakfast usuals to special sandwiches.

-After the Anne Frank House, it was time to lift up the spirits and what better way than visiting one of Amsterdam’s best markets.
-Just a ten minute walk along Prinsengracht and you’re in the Noordermarkt.
+After the Anne Frank House, it was time to lift the spirits, and what better way than visiting one of Amsterdam’s best markets.
+Just a ten-minute walk along Prinsengracht and you’re in the Noordermarkt.
 We’re technically now in the Jordaan but we’ll be swinging back and forth between the Jordaan and the Grachtengordel often today.

 Let’s not forget the great antiques you can find here – and this wasn’t even the dedicated antique market day.
 I don’t usually buy these, but I must admit that I love antique markets.
 It’s really like taking a walk back in time.
 More on antique markets later in the day so stay tuned.